daksen/react-ts-autocomplete/questions.md

 ## 9. List the steps needed to migrate a Class to Function Component.

-- Rewrite the component as a Function component.
+- Rewrite the component as a function component.
 - Replace the render method with a return.
 - Replace the component state with the useState hook.
 - Replace lifecycle methods with their equivalent useEffect hook.